Design and Performance Studies of a Granular Thin HCAL-MuID Detector for the EIC Optimized for AI-Based Reconstruction: Summary

 \section{Summary}

 We have explored the design of a MuID and hadronic barrel calorimeter based on a scintillator-iron sandwich design, where the iron also serves as the flux return of the central magnet.
-We show that a multi-dimensionally segmented readout, using machine learning in its design, coupled with the resulting analysis capabilities, can deliver competitive performance for both MuID and hadronic calorimetry.
-We explored multi-dimensional objective spaces and studied tradeoff between the different design parameters.
-A final choice will depend on the desired performance of the detector in the interplay with other subsystems which will ideally be co-designed with the hKLM.
+We show that a multi-dimensionally segmented readout, using machine learning in its design coupled with the resulting analysis capabilities, has the potential to deliver excellent performance for both MuID and hadronic calorimetry.
+We explored multi-dimensional objective spaces and studied the tradeoffs between the different design parameters.
+A final choice will depend on the desired performance of the detector in its interplay with other subsystems, which will ideally be co-designed with the hKLM.
 Using a direct readout of the photons from hits in the active-element scintillator strips, a timing resolution of the order of 100~ps in simulation is reached for time-of-flight measurements.
 This performance also allows for a more compact design using strips running along only one direction per readout superlayer.
-Compared to other highly segmented calorimeters using an iron-scintillator design, such as the CALICE AHCAL~\cite{CALICE:2024jke}, the moderate multiplicities at the EIC allow us to use scintillator strips instead of tiles, which not only reduces the complexity, but enables superior timing performance.
-Furthermore, we have explored several variations of the design in which the steel-to-scintllator ratio is changed along the radial direction.
+Compared to other highly segmented calorimeters using an iron-scintillator design, such as the CALICE AHCAL~\cite{CALICE:2024jke}, the moderate multiplicities at the EIC allow us to use scintillator strips instead of tiles.
+The reduced complexity facilitates a design that can reach the required timing resolution while still maintaining a high granularity.
+Furthermore, we have explored several variations of the design in which the steel-to-scintillator ratio is changed along the radial direction.
 These designs are systematically explored using a MOBO framework from the AID2E project.
 To enable automatic design optimization, we sped up the optical photon simulation using normalizing flow techniques.
-Future studies will include the optimization of the neutral particle identification performance of such a subsystem, potentially taking into account the information available from other subsystems for the whole event.
+Future studies will include the optimization of the neutral particle identification performance of such a subsystem, potentially taking into account the information available from an EIC detector's other subsystems for the whole event.